ShawnLaAppleDev/loc-uw-ios-hw8/readme.md

 - The app enables the user to save multiple instances of the same location.

-In addition to the above, I'm pretty sure that the app contains some extraneous code that is not called, but which was introduced when I experimented with ways to get the view transitions to work.
-And since that code is commented, there are also extraneous comments that should be removed.

-I have ideas about how to fix all of these things and since this code will be the foundation for the next two HW assignments, I might end up fixing some of them.
+I have ideas about how to fix these things and since this code will be the foundation for the next two HW assignments, I might end up fixing some of them.
 But for this assignment, it is time to call it good and move on.

 *** END ***